 184.108.40.206 If all the parameters fall within acceptance limit, affix the calibration status label.

-22.214.171.124 After corrective action if balance is in working condition, recalibrate the balance prior to start the activity.
+22.214.171.124 After corrective action if balance is in working condition, recalibrate the balance prior to starting the activity.

-126.96.36.199 No repairs shall be done by other person except qualified maintenance person or service engineer.
+126.96.36.199 No repairs shall be done by another person except a qualified maintenance person or service engineer.

 No. : Number

 % : Percent